pretix/pretix/doc/development/api/placeholder.rst

 Context mechanism
 -----------------

-Emails are sent in different "contexts" within pretix.
-For example, many emails are sent in the the context of an order, but some are not, such as the notification of a waiting list voucher.
+Templates are used in different "contexts" within pretix.
+For example, many emails are rendered from templates in the context of an order, but some are not, such as the notification of a waiting list voucher.

-Not all placeholders make sense in every email, and placeholders usually depend some parameters themselves, such as the ``Order`` object.
-Therefore, placeholders are expected to explicitly declare what values they depend on and they will only be available in an email if all those dependencies are met.
+Not all placeholders make sense everywhere, and placeholders usually depend on some parameters themselves, such as the ``Order`` object.
+Therefore, placeholders are expected to explicitly declare what values they depend on and they will only be available in a context where all those dependencies are met.
 Currently, placeholders can depend on the following context parameters:

 * ``event``